May 19, 2014

 The Alliance for Water Efficiency (AWE) with funding from the Royal Bank of Canada’s (RBC) Blue Water Project, launched a nationwide water sustainability training and accreditation program for plumbers.
-Thanks to the training, around 44,280 licensed plumbers in Canada are now given a chance to advance water conservation and environmental awareness throughout the country.
+Thanks to the training, around 44,280 licensed plumbers in Edmonton are now given a chance to advance water conservation and environmental awareness throughout the country.
 RBC’s website provides more info on this development:

 "In 2013, thanks to a $60,000 RBC Blue Water Project Leadership grant, AWE launched a pilot program to teach Canadian plumbers about environmental sustainability, high-efficiency technology and water audits.